-We can help with travel and holiday arrangement issues in a disaster, such as a storm, flood, bushfire or earthquake.
+We can help with travel and event arrangement issues in an emergency, such as a storm, flood, bushfire or earthquake.
+This also applies to the coronavirus (COVID-19) disease.

 If a natural disaster, such as a bushfire or flood, occurs in the area you plan to travel to and you need to postpone or cancel your trip, you have rights under the Australian Consumer Law.